Allergies in Dogs

 Treatment depends largely on the length of the specific allergy season.
 It may involve one or more of the following three therapies:

-Anti-inflammatory therapy.
-Treatment with anti-inflammatory drugs such as corticosteroids, or with antihistamines, will quickly block the allergic reaction in most cases.
+Anti-Inflammatory Therapy: Treatment with anti-inflammatory drugs such as corticosteroids, or with antihistamines, will quickly block the allergic reaction in most cases.
 Fatty acid supplementation of the diet can improve the response to steroids and antihistamines in some cases.
 Recently-approved drugs such as oral cyclosporine hold promise for severely atopic dogs.

-Shampoo therapy.
-Frequent bathing with a hypoallergenic shampoo can be soothing.
+Shampoo Therapy: Frequent bathing with a hypoallergenic shampoo can be soothing.
 The bathing may also rinse out allergens in the coat that could be absorbed through the skin.
 Some therapeutic shampoos contain anti-inflammatory ingredients that may further benefit your pet.

-Hyposensitization therapy.
-If the specific offending antigens are identified by allergy testing, an allergy injection serum or “allergy shots” can be given to the patient.
+Hyposensitization Therapy: If the specific offending antigens are identified by allergy testing, an allergy injection serum or “allergy shots” can be given to the patient.
 With this treatment, very small amounts of the antigen are injected weekly.
 This repeated dosing has the objective of reprogramming or desensitizing the immune system.
 Success rates vary with this treatment.
 Approximately fifty-percent of treated dogs will see significant improvement in their clinical signs while approximately twenty-five percent more will see a decrease in the amount or frequency or corticosteroid usage.

-What is Food Allergy and How is it Treated?
+What Is Food Allergy and How Is It Treated?

 Food allergy or food hypersensitivity can develop to almost any protein or carbohydrate component of food.
 It most commonly develops in response to protein of the food of a particular food origin; dairy products, beef, wheat gluten, chicken, chicken eggs, lamb, and soy are commonly associated with food allergies in dogs.
 Food allergy can develop at almost any age.
 Food allergy may produce any of the clinical signs previously discussed including itching, digestive disorders, and respiratory distress.
 A dog may have multiple types of allergy, such as both food allergy and atopy.